RESOStandards/reso-certification-help/docs/providers.md

 # My Account
 [BACK TO TOP](#table-of-contents)

+Use the **My Account** section my view user information, generate API tokens and download the testing configuration files needed for certification testing.

-Select **My Account** at the top of the page to view your user details and access options to copy your provider token or create a new API token.
-If any account information is incorrect, please contact RESO at certification@reso.org.
+Select **My Account** at the top of the page.

+If any account information displayed here is incorrect, please contact RESO at certification@reso.org.

 <br />

 ## Creating a Token
-A token is required to access certification data through the Web API.
+A token is required to access the RESO Variations Service a Web API.

 Log in to **[certification.reso.org](https://certification.reso.org)** with your username and password.